 Though donations dried up after a few years, Mountains to Mississippi has kept efforts going in recent years with the quiet support of Gerald Greenwald, the former United Airlines CEO and part-time Aspenite.
 He began donating to the cause soon after the storm, when he read about what Dalessandri and his crew were doing in Pearlington.
-And he has stayed involved, making visits to Pearlington, recently donating a Bobcat earthmover to clear debris from future storms and funding a home for “Captain” John Nielsen, a retired swamp tour guide who lost his house in Katrina, then lived in a FEMA trailer until it was destroyed by Gustav.
+And he has stayed involved, making visits to Pearlington, recently donating a Bobcat earthmover to clear debris from future storms and funding a home for “Captain” John Nielsen, a retired swamp tour guide who lost his home in Katrina, then lived in a FEMA trailer until it was destroyed by Gustav.
 His new home was completed in 2010.

-“(Greenwald) never failed to come through,” says Ben Taylor, who first met the Mountains to Mississippi volunteers while chain-sawing the trees that crushed his flooded home in Pearlington, and later became an on-the-ground coordinator for the organization.
+“[Greenwald] never failed to come through,” says Ben Taylor, who first met the Mountains to Mississippi volunteers while chain-sawing the trees that crushed his flooded home in Pearlington, and later became an on-the-ground coordinator for the organization.
 “And there weren’t 75 forms to fill out, it was just ‘What do you guys need?’
 He trusted us.”

 The post-Katrina experience has also brought Taylor from Mississippi to Colorado.
-He spent this summer working for Dalessandri’s private security company, detailed at events like the USA Pro Challenge.
+He spent this summer working for Dalessandri’s private security company, detailed at events like the USA Pro Cycling Challenge.

 Pearlington’s churches, of which there are nine today, are the centers of public life, and locals relied heavily on their faith after the storm.
-The churches are largely segregated by race, but clergymen and choirs from seven of them joined together for the Katrina anniversary event.
+The chuches are largely segregated by race, but clergymen and choirs from from seven of them joined together for the Katrina anniversary event.
 Pastor Bobby McGill spoke about the flood in biblical terms, as a sign of divine destructive power, and of divine intervention in the form of volunteers.
-He recalled the days when Pearlington was a gray wasteland, caked in mud and broken trees.
+He recalled the days when Pearlington was a grey wasteland, caked in mud and broken trees.